qball1809/movies-flex/QNAP.md

-# How to install a QPKG manually:
+# How to install WebTools Installer QPKG manually:

-ToDo
+First, browse to your QNAP administration page, and select the App Center